SchmidtDSE/afscgap/README.md

 | tsn                   | get_tsn() -> int                     |                                                      |
 | ak_survey_id          | get_ak_survey_id() -> int            |                                                      |

-`Record` objects also have a `is_complete` method which returns true if all of the fields with an `Optional` type are non-None and the `date_time` could be parsed and made into an ISO 8601 string.
+`Record` objects also have a `is_complete` method which returns true if all the fields with an `Optional` type are non-None and the `date_time` could be parsed and made into an ISO 8601 string.

 <br>
 <br>